-Even so, companies in Indonesia have introduced the usage of certain new practices, such as desk sharing, clean desk policy, hybrid/ remote working, and/or having an office with open space.
-As these practices are not regulated, their implementation is subject to each company's internal policies or the agreement between the employer and the employee.
+Even so, companies in Indonesia have introduced the usage of certain new practices, such as desk-sharing, clean-desk policy, hybrid/remote working, and/or having an office with open space.
+As these practices are not regulated, their implementation is subject to each company's internal policies or an agreement between the employer and the employee.